rhyslwells/Data-Archive/content/standardised/jupytext.md

 ---
-aliases:
+aliases: []
 category:
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [communication, software]
-  - software
-  - communication
 ---
 Jupytext is a tool that lets you convert between Jupyter Notebooks (`.[[ipynb]]`) and plain text formats like:
 * [[Python]] scripts (`.py`)